GuillaumePech/gpech/index.md

 # Guillaume P. Pech

 _PhD Student, Université libre de Bruxelles (ULB)_
-CO3 lab (ULB) — supervised by Prof. Axel Cleeremans
+CO3 lab (ULB) — supervised by Prof. [Axel Cleeremans](https://axc.ulb.be/){:target="_blank"}
-Brain Institute (Chapman University) — co-supervised by Prof. Uri Maoz
+Brain Institute (Chapman University) — co-supervised by Prof. [Uri Maoz](https://www.chapman.edu/our-faculty/uri-maoz.aspx){:target="_blank"}
-M&SB lab (Ghent University) — collaborating with Prof. Emilie Caspar
+M&SB lab (Ghent University) — collaborating with Prof. [Emilie Caspar](https://emiliecaspar.home.blog/){:target="_blank"}

-**Research interests:** Intentions, free will, voluntary action, sense of agency, empathy, meta-science, inference and decision-making.
+**Research interests:** Intentions, effort, voluntary action, sense of agency, empathy, meta-science, decision-making, EEG and statistical inference.

 ---

 ## About
-I study neural and behavioral markers of **volition**, with a focus on the **Readiness Potential** and related self-report and implicit measures (e.g., temporal binding).
-More broadly, I investigate how decision-making processes interface with debates on **free will** and social/moral behavior.
+Did you choose to be here?
+If yes, you must rely on a subjective experience that you make your *own choice*, producing action of your *own will*.
+But what is so specific about the actions that we experience as controlled compared to those that we do not?
+Why do we feel this way?
+To answer these questions, I study neural and behavioral markers of **volition**, with a focus on the **Readiness Potential** and related self-report and implicit measures (e.g., temporal binding).
+More broadly, I investigate how decision-making processes interface with debates on free will and social/moral behavior.

 GitHub: <https://github.com/GuillaumePech>